Preparing and submitting proposals requires collaboration. We are here to help.

 - Preparation.
 Contact your department or unit administrator for information about proposal preparation.

 - CALS, Engineering, and the CVM all have specialized support offices to assist you.

 - Research Development Services group facilitates proposal development and success in competitions for large, extramural, multi-investigator grants and contracts, including multidisciplinary center and facility proposals, training grants, early career awards, and other major awards.

-- The Office of Sponsored Programs submits sponsored research proposals on behalf of Cornell.
-Grant and Contract Officers (GCOs) offer assistance, including clarifying sponsors' submission procedures and interpreting university policy.
+- Submission.
+Grant and Contract Officers (GCOs) offer assistance with submission, including clarifying sponsors' submission procedures and interpreting university policy.

 - International visitors, travel, or work.
 If you're planning to work with international visitors here, or work abroad, or travel abroad, following the relevant guidelines may require planning.